To ensure a safe and caring environment for children and youth

 This training is intended for new and experienced supervisors and lineworkers who wish to have information on working with Hmong families.
 (Description from source).

-Human Trafficking of Children Online Course.
-Child Welfare Training Academy at the University of South Florida page s .
-2010. . http://cwta.fmhi.usf.edu/public/Training_Online/Human_Trafficking_of_Children.htm
+Human Trafficking of Children: Participant Guide.
+Child Welfare Training Academy at the University of South Florida 24 page s .
+2010. . http://centerforchildwelfare.fmhi.usf.edu/preservice/stopgap/participantguides/Core%20109_HumanTraffickingofChildren%20_PG_July%202013.pdf

-Module 1 objectives are to familiarize participants with Florida's statutory definition of child trafficking, identify the2 major types of child trafficking, and describe potential child traffickers.
-Module 2 objectives are to identify potential child trafficking victims and learn what to do when you suspect child trafficking.
-For more information on this topic visit, Florida's Web site on Human Trafficking and Child Welfare.
+This Child Welfare Pre-Service Training aims to familiarize participants with Florida's statutory definition of child trafficking, identify the major types of child trafficking, describe potential child traffickers, identify potential child trafficking victims and learn what to do when you suspect child trafficking.

 Immigration and Language Guidelines for Child Welfare Staff, 2nd edition.
 New York City Administration for Children's Services (ACS) 20 page s .
 2004.
 English . http://www.brycs.org/documents/upload/langguidelines.pdf